 I was surprised, delighted, and subsequently heartbroken, to discover the sheer concentration of amazing foods specific to Crete alone, many of which aren’t available elsewhere.

 Little did I know that Cretan food is distinct (even to the rest of Greece), and also that Crete is one of a few strongholds of longevity in the world.
-It is surmised that the diet is responsible for people living so long; the Cretan diet having changed very little since Minoan times, and being one sustained by what the land and sea produces––namely seafood, sheep and goat milk/cheese, breads, vegetables, citrus, herbs, honey, and of course, olive oil.
-Lots, and lots, of olive oil.
-Some of the greek salads I ate bore a closer resemblance to soup than to salad, there was so much olive oil.
+It is surmised that the diet is responsible for people living so long; the Cretan diet has changed very little since Minoan times and being one sustained by what the land and sea produce––namely seafood, sheep and goat milk/cheese, bread, vegetables, citrus, herbs, honey, and of course, olive oil.

 One of the things I quickly learned about Cretan cuisine is that their love of cheese rivals the French, which is saying something.
 In fact it is suggested that Crete invented cheese; around 700BC Homer’s The Odyssey describes the process of making mizithra––one of the amazing local cheeses in Crete.

 Meat only became a staple in the Cretan diet in recent decades; until then it was reserved for holiday feasts and celebrations.
 Now it’s a part of daily life, and some people say the introduction of meat as well as other foreign foods is responsible for Crete’s higher obesity and lowered life expectancies.
 Still, my understanding is that Cretans continue to enjoy a higher-than-average life expectancy.
 Heck––I’d want to live longer too if I could eat like them every day.